Reading Periods:

 Rights:

-Wallstrait asks for One-Time, First Serial and Electronic Rights.
-All rights revert back to the author upon publication.
+Wallstrait asks for One-Time, First Serial and Electronic Rights, as well as Continuing, Nonexclusive Print and Electronic Rights (so we can include your story in an anthology if we ever do one).
+All other rights revert back to the author upon publication.

 Response Times:

-If you don’t hear from us within 10 days, feel free to inquire with the subject line “Status of Submission: [Title]”.
-We’ll look into it and get back to you.
+Although we generally respond pretty quickly, our response times can vary with volume.
+If you don’t hear anything from us within 60 days, feel free to email Danny at Editor@wallstrait.com with the subject line, “Status of Submission: [Title]”.
+He’ll look into it and get back to you.

 Editorial Feedback: